SEIR-11-08/welcome-to-sei/README.md

 1. Get out a little bit each day and do something that's not related to programming.

-<a name="introductions"></a>
-## Introductions

-#### Briefly Tell Us About You
-- What's your name?
-- Where are you from?
-- What is your hometown like?

-#### Help Us Get to Know You
-- Tell us a guilty pleasure.
-- Share a fun fact about yourself.

-#### Tell Us About Your Programming Experience
-- What did you enjoy about the programming work you did in Fundamentals?

 <a name="questions"></a>
 ## Q&A